chriskonnertz/translation-factory/README.md

 ## Prepare Laravel

 This package supports user authentication.
-Per default it depends on Laravel's built-in user authentication system. if you already use Laravel's user authentication then you can skip this section.
+Per default it depends on Laravel's built-in user authentication system.
+If you already use Laravel's user authentication then you can skip this section.
 But if you have a fresh installation of Laravel follow these steps to prepare it:

 1. Via a console run `php artisan make:auth` to create resources like a controller and views